WebberZone/knowledgebase/README.md

 ## Installation

-1. Upload `knowledgebase` to the `/wp-content/plugins/` directory
+### WordPress install (The easy way)

+1. Navigate to “Plugins” within your WordPress Admin Area
+2. Click “Add new” and in the search box enter “Knowledgebase”
+3. Find the plugin in the list (usually the first result) and click “Install Now”
+4. Activate or Network activate the Plugin in WP-Admin under the Plugins screen

+### Manual install

+Download the plugin
+1. Extract the contents of knowledgebase.zip to wp-content/plugins/ folder.
+You should get a folder called knowledgebase.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate or Network activate the Plugin in WP-Admin under the Plugins screen
 3. Create a new page or edit an existing one and add the shortcode `[knowledgebase]` to set up this page to display the knowledgebase
 4. Visit `Knowledgebase &raquo; Add New` to add new Articles to the knowledgebase
 5. Visit `Knowledgebase &raquo; KB Category` to add new categories to the knowledgebase.
 Alternatively, you can add new categories from the meta box in the Add New page

-The plugin supports unlimited levels of category hierarchy.
-However, in order to take advantage of the inbuilt styles, the recommended setting for creating the knowledgebase is to create a top level category with the name of the knowledgebase and sub-level categories for each section of this knowledgebase.
+The plugin supports unlimited levels of category hierarchy, however, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledgebase and sub-level categories for each section of this knowledgebase.
 Check out the Category view screenshot as an example.

 ![Knowledgebase Category view in the WordPress Admin](https://raw.githubusercontent.com/WebberZone/knowledgebase/master/assets/screenshot-3.png)

 ## Frequently Asked Questions